The Empath: Cast and crew response

-This was one of DeForest Kelley's favourite episodes.
+This was one of DeForest Kelley's favorite episodes.
 He said, "I thought it was so dramatically done.
 The entire stage was blacked out in black curtains, and everything was done in 'pen spots'.
 It was so unique in production values and the cinematography on it."

 Guest star Kathryn Hays recalled in an interview, "I’ve often thought that was an interesting role for me to play.
 I loved playing that.
 It was technically very interesting.
 That show was fascinating to work on from a technical point of view.
 It was so different from a regular show."

 Guest star Alan Bergmann said, "Given the minimal sets and the ludicrous pajama-like costumes of the regulars, the episode was quite successful in text and production."

 Writer Joyce Muskat said, "When I saw it, there were a lot of changes.
 But the storyline of Gem learning something is the same, and the idea of the stark setting and four characters interacting was still there.
 So I couldn't find fault with it.
 I was very satisfied."

 Critical response

 In 2015, Polygon ranked "The Empath" as one of the three best Spock-centric episodes of Star Trek.
 They praised the episode for its moralistic conclusion and what they call the best acting performance by Nimoy, who plays Spock.
+However, some critics view this as one of the most controversial episodes, due to its gratuitous violence and questionable moral tone.

 A 2018 Star Trek binge-watching guide by Den of Geek, recommended this episode for featuring the trio of characters Kirk, Spock, and Bones of the original series.